Six Common Questions About Drug Crimes

 Can I use medical marijuana?

 Louisiana has a complicated history with medical marijuana laws.
-Just recently the legislature approved legislation that would finally set up a framework for the dispensing of medical marijuana.
+Just recently, the legislature approved legislation that would finally set up a framework for the dispensing of medical marijuana.
 However, you can still be arrested and convicted if you do not qualify for the usage of medical marijuana.
 You also will have to obtain the drug from a licensed dispenser.

-In addition to possession, police are also charging me with intent to sell.
+In addition to possession, the police are also charging me with intent to sell.
 What do I do?

-It is a common law enforcement tactic with drug-related arrests to add on additional charges such as intent to sell.
+It is a common law enforcement tactic with drug-related arrests to add on additional charges, such as intent to sell.
 This can happen if you allegedly possessed a large quantity of illegal drugs or you had drugs allegedly packaged for individual sales.
 An experienced lawyer can determine if there are weaknesses in the prosecution to have charges like these dismissed.

 I did not have any drugs on me but was still charged with possession of drug paraphernalia.
 What do I do?

 Much like “intent to sell” laws, it is illegal in Louisiana to possess any equipment, such as pipes or scales, with even the “intent” to use it to sell, package, manufacture or use illegal drugs.
 Again, it is important to talk to an attorney before pleading guilty to even a misdemeanor charge such as this.
 It could have a large effect on your future.